Compliance

 Anti-Corruption Measures

-Furthermore, our Group prohibits offering, proposing, or promising improper entertainment, gifts, benefits, or other advantages to foreign public officials and others in accordance with the Zeon Group’s Policy on Prevention of Bribery and the Guidelines for the Prevention of Bribery of Foreign Public Officials and Others.
+Furthermore, we prohibit offering, proposing, or promising improper entertainment, gifts, benefits, or other advantages to foreign public officials and others in accordance with the Zeon Group’s Policy on Prevention of Bribery and the Guidelines for the Prevention of Bribery of Foreign Public Officials and Others.

 Only when there is no improper intent and the act is deemed appropriate in light of internal rules, applicable laws and regulations, and social norms, entertainment and similar activities may be conducted in accordance with the Guidelines on Providing Advantages to Foreign Public Officials, and any expenses incurred are accurately reflected in the accounting records.

-In FY2024, there were no cases detected or fines paid in relation to corrupt practices.
+In FY2024, there were no cases detected or fines or settlement payments paid in relation to corrupt practices.
+There were also no cases of dismissal or disciplinary action due to violations of anti-corruption policies.

 Board Oversight